 Here is a map showing the location of these buildings.
 Balliol is able to offer accommodation to most first-year postgraduates (although we are unable to guarantee accommodation to all), usually in one of the buildings in the Graduate Centre.
 In later years accommodation is allocated by ballot.

-As part of the Master’s Field Project, due to be completed by January 2021, some existing graduate accommodation will be replaced with modern accommodation, which will add some 60 rooms to the total available for postgraduates.
-Information about how this work will affect accommodation for graduate students arriving in 2018/2019 will be posted here as soon as it becomes available.
+As part of the Master’s Field Project, currently under construction and due to be completed by June 2020, some existing graduate accommodation will be replaced with modern accommodation, which will add some 60 rooms to the total available for postgraduates.
+Applicants should be aware that:

 The Manor itself, which dates from 1516, has a large and elegant garden, a common room, bar, gym, television room, music room and computer room.
 All graduates have the use of these facilities, as well as those available on the main College site in Broad Street (graduates are automatically members of the Junior Common Room as well as the MCR).

 The College owns several rooms that are specially adapted for disabled students: for more information, please see this page.
 Unfortunately we do not have accommodation suitable for couples and families.